quicwg/ops-drafts/draft-ietf-quic-applicability.md

 QUIC's stream multiplexing feature allows applications to run multiple streams over a single connection, without head-of-line blocking between streams, associated at a point in time with a single five-tuple.
-Stream data is carried within Frames, where one (UDP) packet on the wired can carry one of multiple stream frames.
+Stream data is carried within Frames, where one (UDP) packet on the wire can carry one of multiple stream frames.

 Stream can be independently open and closed, gracefully or by error.
 If a